-James Meadows begins his fourth year in the athletic training program at Cumberland University and was named Head Athletic Trainer in January 2013.
+James Meadows begins his fifth year in the athletic training program at Cumberland University and was named Head Athletic Trainer in January 2013.

-Meadows worked with the football, men's basketball, and men's and women's golf programs upon his arrival at CU in 2009-10 and is currently football athletic trainer.
+Meadows worked with the football, men's basketball and the men's and women's golf programs upon his arrival at CU in 2009-10 and is currently the football athletic trainer.

 Meadows was born in Indianapolis, Ind., and moved to Mt.
 Juliet, Tenn., with his family when he was 10.
 He attended Friendship Christian School and graduated in 2004.